bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 01:19:26

-So if we had like elements, tapscript, all those crazy introspection, you could, but I'm just saying opvault is actually like not that recursive.
+So if we had like elements, tapscript, all those crazy introspection, you could, but I'm just saying `OP_VAULT` is actually like not that recursive.
 It's not recursive in the way people are talking about usually.

 Rijndael: 01:19:37